FridaWikell/greenthumb-front/README.md

 ![Screenshot of a question, user not the owner](doc/feature-question-not-owner.webp)

 The question is presented in the title and the name of the user who asked the question and when they did it are below the title.
 The answers are listed below.
-The users can select the answer they think is the correct, and the press Submit.
-To give the user feedback when they vote has been submitted, a pop up modal is triggered.
+The users can select the answer they think is correct, and the press Submit.
+To give the user feedback when their vote has been submitted, a pop up modal is triggered.
 The user can see the results by pressing See results.
 They can see the results even though they haven't voted yet.
 This to make the community learn from each other without being required to do anything.
-If the voting user already has voted, a already voted pop up modal is triggered.
+If the voting user already has voted, an already voted pop up modal is triggered.

 **Question - the owner**

 ![Screenshot of a question, user is the owner](doc/feature-question-is-owner.webp)

-If you are the owner to a question, you see everything as a user which isn't the owner but with one addition.
-The user who owns the question has the three dots dropdown menu as an addition to the right hand side.
+If you are the owner to a question, you see everything as a user which isn't the owner, but with one addition.
+The user who owns the question has the three dots dropdown menu as an addition at the right hand side.

 **Question dropdown**